 So, here went a comprehensive guide to the differences between community managers and social media managers.
-This guide can be of use to companies who want to understand the importance of hiring specific people for both job profiles.
+This guide can be of use to companies who want to understand the importance of hiring specific people as employees or independent contractors for both job profiles.
 It can also help individuals looking for jobs in this area.

 Both profiles are extremely valuable for any business such as a gym business, food business, etc., and both have their quests to conquer.
 The tasks for both managers can be cumbersome but they can always make use of digital tools to simplify their work to a certain extent.

 Some companies do rely on a single person to accomplish both tasks.
 If you relate to this, you can always resort to social media scheduling tools to make your life just a tad easier.

 Debbie Moran is a Digital marketing strategist with 5+ years of experience producing advertising for brands and helping leaders showcase their brand to the correct audience.
 She has been a part of RecurPost since 2019 and handles all the activities required to grow our brand’s online presence.